 Collecting and burning wood, I felt close to my family.
 It was something tangible, something that kept us warm.

 I was neck-deep in crisp lake water, on my knees as if suspended in prayer.
 It was the beginning of a summer abroad with my girlfriend, Liesel, and at this point in our travels we were right by the Polish border in Germany where early June doesn’t see temperatures above the mid-70s Fahrenheit.
 The water hadn’t fully shaken winter, and I liked that.
 Liesel, who grew up in the subtropical climate of South Carolina, stayed back on the beach to read a book, protesting that this was definitely not beach weather.

 Enter your email address to receive notifications for author Ryan McDonald

-You have been added to the notification list for author Ryan McDonald
+Confirmation link sent to your email to add you to notification list for author Ryan McDonald

 We were three single Americans with a whiskey handle.
 What reception would we wake to if we fall asleep on the wrong sand?